You’ve probably had a moment when you recently broken down in tears.

 If you’re like me, you feel an overwhelming sense of pressure to do it all yourself.

-You want to be an amazing mother and wife, kill it at work, and somehow look good while doing it all.
+You want to be an amazing at home, kill it at work, and somehow look good while doing it all.

-It’s probably important to you to make sure everyone is taken care of, and you pride yourself in serving others.
+It’s probably important to you to make sure everyone is taken care of, and you take pride for that.

-The truth is, and you can keep it real with me, that after going in circles making sure everyone else has what they need, you’re left without any energy or time for yourself.
+But the truth is, that after going in circles making sure everyone else has what they need, you’re left without any energy or time for yourself.

 Maybe at first you didn’t make a big deal of it.
 You love your family and your career and you’re happy to go the extra mile.

 You want to see other people thrive, and you feel a sense of love and purpose when you can take care of others and get it all done.

 But over time, everyone got used to you saying “yes”... and now you’re afraid of saying “no”.

 You want to have some time for yourself, but you’re afraid of the kids missing you, or what your partner or boss will say, or you’re always stuck at work or rushing home.

 … during that one moment when you needed someone’s help or someone to just listen to you, you feel like no one’s there for you.